 The VirtualArmour team broke down the basic functions of network access control this way:

-Looking for an NAC vendor?
-See our picks for Top NAC Solutions.
+See all the details about our picks for Top NAC Solutions.